 Two loans were issued by the Economic Development Corporation of the City of Detroit from the SmartBuilding Green Fund to fund energy improvement projects for properties owned by the DDA: one for the 150 Michigan Avenue Garage, and the other for five buildings in the Paradise Valley area of downtown Detroit.
 Each loan has an interest rate of two percent per annum, and payments began on both loans on August 1, 2014.
-The 150 Michigan Garage loan was paid in full in 2018, and the Paradise Valley loan matures in July 2022.
+The 150 Michigan Garage loan was paid in full in 2018, and the Paradise Valley loan was paid in full in 2020.